 Bring your own computer equipped with wireless or Ethernet card.
 For more information, check out the Information Technology Center.

 Each room is equipped with one cable outlet providing extended cable.
-New for the 2014-15 academic year, the university has decided to increase the level of TV service for all living on campus.
-All TV content will be broadcast in High Definition (HD).
-Students are responsible for providing all equipment necessary to operate cable, including a QAM capabale television that accepts HD signaling.
-Any cables or wiring needed is recommended to be at least 10 feet long to allow for convenient placement.
+All TV content is broadcast in high definition (HD).
+Students are responsible for providing all equipment necessary to operate cable, including an QAM-capable television that accepts HD signaling.
+Any cables or wiring needed is recommended to be at least 10-feet long to allow for convenient placement.
 If more than one television is desired for a room, we recommend purchasing a cable splitter.
-Please click here to download the helpful "TV on Campus" PDF that includes information about OAM tuners and all channels featured on campus TVs.
+Please click here to download the helpful "TV on Campus" guide that includes information about OAM tuners and all channels featured on campus TVs.

 Residence Life recycles aluminum, plastic, white paper, newspaper and cardboard.
-Due to the potential risk factor, Residence Life recycling does not recycle glass.
+Due to the potential risk factor, Residence Life does not recycle glass.
 Centralized recycling bins are located within or near your residence halls so you can easily transport items to be recycled from your room to these convenient locations.

 Local service to each room is provided free of charge.
 Although many students bring personal cell phones to campus, you are encouraged to bring a landline phone for your room.
 This will allow university offices to reach you, assist in cases of emergency (through enhanced 911) and ensure telephone service in a power outage.